Scalable load balancing in networked systems: A survey of recent advances: Preliminaries, JSQ policy, and power-of- algorithms

-We keep focusing on the basic scenario where all the servers are homogeneous, the service requirements are exponentially distributed, and the service discipline at each server is oblivious of the actual service requirements.
+We continue to focus on the basic scenario where all the servers are homogeneous, the service requirements are exponentially distributed, and the service discipline at each server is oblivious of the actual service requirements.
+Moreover, most of the LBAs under consideration do not distinguish between servers with equal queue lengths.
+Consequently, the queue-length process is Markov on an enlarged filtration, allowing for random draws to resolve ties.
 In order to obtain a Markovian state description, it therefore suffices to only track the number of tasks, and in fact we do not need to keep record of the number of tasks at each individual server, but only count the number of servers with a given number of tasks.
 Specifically, we represent the state of the system by a vector

 with $Q_i(t)$ denoting the number of servers with $i$ or more tasks at time~$t$, including the possible task in service, $i = 1, 2 \dots$.
-Note that if we represent the queues at the various servers as (vertical) stacks, and arrange these from left to right in non-descending order, then the value of $Q_i$ corresponds to the width of the $i$-th (horizontal) row, as depicted in the schematic diagram in Figure~\ref{figB}.
+Note that if we represent the queues at the various servers as (vertical) stacks, and arrange these from left to right in ascending order, then the value of $Q_i$ corresponds to the width of the $i$-th (horizontal) row, as depicted in the schematic diagram in Figure~\ref{figB}.